Romanza Guitar Lesson

 - barre chords

 - open chords

 Romanza is a great classical piece from the 19th century, one of my favorite songs to play when I feel like a bit of classical guitar.
 I really believe that all guitarists need to know this song, regardless of whether you are into the classical guitar or not.
-Beside being a truly wonderful song that others will love listening to, it is great for practicing your fingerpicking, arpeggios and chords.
+Besides being a truly wonderful song that others will love listening to, it is great for practicing your fingerpicking, arpeggios, and chords.

-The song is played in 3/4th time, and made up of 2 parts, the first one is totally suitable for beginners, and the second one more for intermediate players.
+The song is played in 3/4th time and made up of 2 parts, the first one is totally suitable for beginners, and the second one more for intermediate players.
 If you are just starting out, learn just the first section of the song, and get back to the 2nd section when you are more comfortable with barre chords, and more complex chord fingerings and changes.

 We'll start off our guitar lesson on Romanza with the first section of the song, which is played in the key of E minor.
 We’ll learn the E minor scale, on which all of the melody notes are played on the high E string.
 If you need a refresher on the minor scale, I suggest you read up a little before starting the lesson.

 We’ll continue with learning the picking pattern which will recur all throughout the song, so learn it well.
 Also, make sure to accent those melody notes.
-You want to place higher emphasis on the melody notes in your arpeggios, than the rest of the notes.
+You want to place a higher emphasis on the melody notes in your arpeggios, than the rest of the notes.

 You’ll also want to be mindful of your hand positions while playing the melody notes.
 Don’t just move your first finger along the guitar neck, rather aim for the most efficient fingering with as few position changes as possible.

 The second section of Romanza is played in the key of E major, rather than E minor as the first one was.
 As I mentioned, this section is much harder than the previous, so if you are just starting out, you should learn this section at a later stage of your guitar studies.